p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 description:
   A flash of unstlyed content (FOUC) doesn't just look bad, it could be hurting your core web vital score.
-Let's look at how to use progressive enhancement in web components to prevent a FOUC up.
+Let's look at how to use progressive enhancement in web components to prevent such a FOUC up.
 tags:
   - posts
-draft: true
+  - web components
+  - javascript
+  - html
 ---

 ## What is FOUC and how does it apply to web components?